fatmaelzahraaeid/ThebioMLPlayBook_tutorials/Datasets/README.md

 The **TheBioMLClinic Datasets** are a collection of ML-oriented datasets created and released by the author, **Fatma Elzahraa Eid**, under the **CC0 1.0 Universal License (Public Domain Dedication)**.

 This means the datasets are free to use, modify, and redistribute — including for commercial purposes.
-Crediting is not required but **always appreciated** 🙏.
+Crediting is not required but **always appreciated**.
 If you use these datasets, please cite this GitHub repository.

 ---